Arania/gitpusshuten-website/content/guides/setting-up-a-full-ruby-on-rails-environment.md

 Conclusion
 ==========

-Now, if I wouldn't explain anything to you guys, this is what you'd end up with for this guide:
+Now, if I wouldn't have explained anything to you guys, this is what you'd end up with for this guide:

 <% code do %>
 gem install gitpusshuten